erdemormann/teknofest-2022-ai-in-health-competition/README.md

 # Teknofest 2022 Ai in Health Competition

-## Teknofest 2022 - Data Preprocessing Project (Teknofest 2022 - Veri Ön İşleme Projesi)
+## Teknofest 2022 - Data Preprocessing Project

 **Preparing Mammography Images for the ResNet Algorithm and Performing Preprocessing of Mammography Images for the Teknofest 2022 Health Artificial Intelligence Competition.**